Eriodu railway station

 Eriodu railway station (station code: EDU) is an NSG–6 category Indian railway station in Salem railway division of Southern Railway zone.
-It is a railway station situated in Eriyodu of Dindigul district in the Indian state of Tamil Nadu.
+It is a railway station situated in Eriodu of Dindigul district in the Indian state of Tamil Nadu.
 The station is an intermediate station on the newly commissioned Salem Junction–Karur Junction line which became operational in May 2013.
 The station is operated by the Southern Railway zone of the Indian Railways and comes under the Salem railway division.